bboydflo/drive-app-demo/readme.md

 $ npm run serve
 ```

+> This demo needs to run inside github pages because it's using google api which cannot be used from `localhost`

 ### TODO's

-- [ ] add pdf.js
+- [x] add pdf.js
-- [ ] add integration with google drive api
+- [x] add integration with google drive api
-- [ ] implement new route to be able to open files from google drive
+- [x] implement new route to be able to open files from google drive
+- [ ] add custom widget to see folders and files from google drive